Please find below information on examinations and assessments in IADT for the 2025/26 academic year.

 Results posted online and transcripts are the only official communication of results between IADT and students.
 At the end of each year of study, results are presented to a formal Examination + Assessment Board, and ratified by the Academic Council.
 Provisional Examination results will be published online after the Examination Board Meeting (see here for dates).

-Transcripts of results will be made available to students via Digitary Core via your student email address – it is important that you access this email address to receive your official transcript.
+Transcripts of results will be made available to students via Parchment (Digitary), our online platform for the sharing of verified academic information, via your student email address – it is important that you access this email address to receive your official transcript.
 More information is available here.

 General queries relating to results after they have been posted can only be dealt with through the Examination Office.
 Examination results cannot be issued over the phone or to anyone other than you, the student.
 All communications regarding Examinations/Assessments (along with other official information) will be issued via your student email address so it is vital that you can access this and check your account regularly.